UCLAdeepvision/CS188-Projects-2023Winter/_posts/2023-1-28-team34-face-restoration.md

 This [google colab file](https://colab.research.google.com/drive/1480gFVbJpARX_RBYZHHWccSFJW1iSvdA?usp=sharing) is another individual (@Derrick Schultz) implementation of StyleGAN2-ADA which applies a slight modification in the StyleGANv2 architecture and how the Adaptive Instance Normalization is built in.
 Pretrained weights were loaded into this model taken from this github repo (https://github.com/justinpinkney/awesome-pretrained-stylegan2/#faces-FFHQ-config-e-256x256) where the weights were trained on the FFHQ dataset but with a resolution of 256x256 rather than the original 1024x1024 (once again to save on computation time).

-This [google colab file](https://colab.research.google.com/drive/1lO3QKY0uCHAGMWSij_GUCw1pRhVEHTzc#scrollTo=_81kxZFFlwGM) is a google colab file that contains a pretrained model of GPEN.
+This [google colab file](https://colab.research.google.com/drive/1lO3QKY0uCHAGMWSij_GUCw1pRhVEHTzc#scrollTo=_81kxZFFlwGM) is a file that contains a pretrained model of GPEN.
 This google colab file will (hopefully) be the focus of the project and will also assist in ablation studies along with StyleGAN2-ADA.

+This [google colab file](https://colab.research.google.com/drive/1lvBs3M-EKbB_WW9XeWP0PXN6v9b7v3wC?usp=sharing) is what I used to calculate the different image quality assessment metrics between the different generated images and the high-quality ground truth images.

-## Three Most Relevant Research Papers
+## Most Relevant Research Papers

 1. This [paper](https://openaccess.thecvf.com/content/CVPR2021/papers/Wang_Towards_Real-World_Blind_Face_Restoration_With_Generative_Facial_Prior_CVPR_2021_paper.pdf) talks about utilizing a pre-trained GAN along with "rich and diverse priors" to be restore low-quality inputs.(1)